2iq/tunneling-mapping-parser/README.md

 ### `-s, --seq-of-mappings`

 Prints sequence for the number of rules in the mapping file.
-This is mainly for iterating rules in the shell/bash loop.
+The primary purpose is to iterate rules in the shell/bash loop.
-This is the same output as `seq 0 X-1` command (where X is number-of-mappings).
+The output is the same as the `seq 0 X-1` command (where X is number-of-mappings).

 Examples: